thesushilsharma/Liquid-Matrix/README.md

 - Tailwind CSS
 - Zod

+## Contributing

+To contribute to this project, please submit any issues or pull requests on the GitHub repository.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.